wu-lee/rushkoff-archive/src/_articles/rave-new-world.md

 Here, Rushkoff--a keynote speaker at Winter Music Conference 2019--discusses the evolution of rave, the future of humanity, and the overlap between the two.

 **► What were the primary differences between the rave scenes in the U.K. and San Francisco in those early days?**
 In San Francisco, there were computers and people saying, "Let's make music at 120 beats per minute," which is the fetal heart rate.
-Both for better and for worse, it was using technology on people, thinking we can put people into this other state, and- between the technology, music, lights, and ecstasy-that we can encourage some kind of colonial group organism experience.
+Both for better and for worse, it was using technology on people, thinking we can put people into this other state, and--between the technology, music, lights, and ecstasy--that we can encourage some kind of colonial group organism experience.

 What I saw, though, was that because we didn't understand how powerful capitalism and the market and the bad guys were, we didn't know what to defend.
 We didn't know what about our scene made it so special.
 We defended some of the wrong things, and the same thing that happened to the internet happened to rave.
 It became about these $10,000, $20,000, $50,000 DJs going to Las Vegas and charging $100 cover fees, which is the opposite of our reclamation of public space for the party.

-► To a certain extent, the growth of electronic music parallels something you write about the internet in Team Human: "What was originally intended to detach

-has become a bastion of algorithmic hypnosis."
-Is the corporatization of underground music cultures Just the way things go, or something we need to consciously reject?
+**► To a certain extent, the growth of electronic music parallels something you write about the internet in Team Human: "What was originally intended to detach has become a bastion of algorithmic hypnosis."
+Is the corporatization of underground music cultures just the way things go, or something we need to consciously reject?**
 We've got to push through it.
 In some ways, except for the drugs, rave was almost more susceptible than other kinds of music to this commercialization.
 Because rave was digital, it could scale infinitely and without any cost.
 You have an MP3 file, and it's there.

 I don't know how successful it was for the musicians.
 There were a few tangential artists, like the Mobys and others, who made megabucks.
 But otherwise, it was more the Calvin Harris kind of DJs/ producers who got big.
 As anything, it becomes something you buy or something you go to, rather than this cultural transformation we were imagining.
 But it's so easy to say, "There was this golden time when everything was wonderful, and now it's corrupted."
 Rather, now that it's spread, we have to retrieve the essential values and original core principles and rebirth them in a new context.